linusng/linusng/README.md

-# Hi I'm Linus Ng and I'm into all things Data !
+# Hi I'm Linus and I'm into all things Data !